What are the best places to visit South America in 2018? You know, the top destinations in South America for travel trendsetters?

 -Scott from The Line Trek

 Hidden between two tourism giants — Buenos Aires and Brazil — lies tiny and relatively unexplored Uruguay.
 The beach resort of Punta del Este has long beckoned sunseekers, party goers, and top-notch performers (some call it the Ibiza of South America).
-But, as many travelers are quickly finding out, there is a lot more of Uruguay to visit than just its stunning beaches.
+But, as many travelers are quickly finding out, there is a lot more things to do in Uruguay than just visiting its stunning beaches.

 For starters, those seeking just a taste of Uruguay can visit the country as part of a day trip via ferry from Buenos Aires to the charming colonial town of Colonia del Sacramento.
 But, if you’ve come all that way, you should stay and explore further.
 The capital city of Montevideo is peaceful and serene, while still offering the amenities you’d expect from other top-notch cities destinations in South America.
 And if city life isn’t for you, head into the Uruguayan countryside to sample life on a ranch, take a dip in one of the countryside’s many hot springs, or head north to the rugged beach town of Punta del Diablo.
-No wonder it’s poised to be one of the top destinations in South America next year!
+No wonder it’s poised to be one of the best places to go in South America for 2018!

 So what do you think are the top places to visit in South America in 2018?
 Let me know what you think in the comments!